Uber BV v Aslam: Facts

-Yaseen Aslam and James Farrar are founders of App Drivers & Couriers Union App Drivers & Couriers Union and the lead claimants represented by Bates Wells Solicitors alongside a number of drivers, claimed that they should be paid the minimum wage under the National Minimum Wage Act 1998 and receive paid annual leave under the Working Time Regulations 1998 while working as drivers for Uber.
-Uber BV, a Dutch incorporated subsidiary of Uber, argued that their drivers were self-employed independent contractors, and that it owed them no worker or employee obligations.
+Yaseen Aslam and James Farrar are founders of App Drivers & Couriers Union.
+The lead claimants, alongside a number of drivers, claimed that they should be paid the minimum wage under the National Minimum Wage Act 1998 and receive paid annual leave under the Working Time Regulations 1998 while working as drivers for Uber.
+Uber BV, a subsidiary of Uber incorporated in the Netherlands, argued that their drivers were self-employed independent contractors, and that it owed them no worker or employee obligations.
 Its contracts described the drivers as "partners" and stated that "nothing shall create an employment relationship between Uber and the partner".
 The drivers argued that this was a sham.
 Under the Employment Rights Act 1996 section 230 (and equivalent sections in the National Minimum Wage Act 1998) a "worker" who is entitled to the minimum wage or paid holidays is anyone (a) with a contract of employment or (b) anyone who personally performs work but not for a client or customer.
 The drivers contended they were workers (without specifying which type).